 As you can see, extending the term puts the car owner into a downward spiral of depreciation that takes longer and longer to overcome in the payment cycle.
 It therefore follows that the longer the loan term, the longer the “window” of a negative difference between the car's value and the balance of the loan will exist.

-Doing something like this only makes sense if the car you are currently driving is not reliable, if you have a cash down payment that will help offset the negative equity, or the new car you will be buying has much better gas mileage or qualifies for better auto insurance rates that will help offset what is certain to be an increase in your monthly car payment.
+This only makes sense if the car you are currently driving is not reliable or the new car you will be buying has much better gas mileage or qualifies for better insurance rates that will help offset the payment increase.
+It also helps if you have a cash down payment that will help offset the negative equity.

 What a bad credit lender will do really depends upon the situation.
 Most subprime lenders use either Kelley Blue Book (out west) or the NADA guide (in the east) as a benchmark.
-Lenders will usually allow the dealer to sell a used car for anywhere from 90% to 115% of trade-in value listed in the book or a new car for 90% to 110% of invoice price.
+Lenders will usually allow the dealer to sell the car for 15% over the trade-in price listed in the book.
+Lenders will usually allow the dealer to sell a used car for anywhere from 90% to 115% of the trade-in value listed in the book, or a new car for 90% to 110% of the invoice price.

 It's never a good idea to roll negative equity from one car to another.
 Because of the high interest rates common with bad credit car loans, the results can be especially painful.
 In many cases, only a large cash down payment can decrease the amount of negative equity to the point where you can trade in your current vehicle.

-For nearly 20 years, Auto Credit Express has been helping people with credit problems get approved for new and used car loans.
+For nearly 20 years, we've been helping people with credit problems get approved for new and used car loans.
 Our affiliate dealers work with the leading subprime lenders to get you approved.
 Your credit report will get checked by the dealer, but once you're approved, each month you make your car payment you are rebuilding your credit score and reestablishing your financial future.
+Get started now by filling out our free, secure auto loan request form today.